aammd/MS_computational_ecology_opinion/compecol.md

 sub-disciplines of ecologists, and discuss the need to add more quantitative skills in ecological training.

+Advancing ecology through computational techniques is an ongoing work, and below we discuss some early successes.
+However, to sustain this momentum, the community of ecologists needs to establish baseline practices for the sharing and re-use of existing data.
+Such provenance information is critical when data are aggregated and re-purposed.
+Our community must reach a consensus on a common core of training which enables students to explore computational approaches with rigor.
+A better integration of computational techniques in the practice of ecological research has the potential to improve transparency and reproducibility, and facilitate the synthesis of ecological knowledge.

+and
-Advancing ecology through computational techniques is an ongoing work, and already delivered many results (some of which we discuss in the text).
+already delivered many results (some of which we discuss in the text).
 To elevate this approach, the community of practising ecologists needs to establish baselines of appropriate practices for the sharing and re-use of existing data,